jimmoffitt/rules-migrator/README.md

 + Get some Gnip PowerTrack streams and rule sets you need to manage!
 + Deploy client code
     + Clone this repository.
     + Using the Gemfile, run bundle.
+This tool used two basic gems, 'json' and 'logging'.
 + Configure both the Accounts and Options configuration files.
     + Config ```accounts.yaml``` file with account name, username, and password.
-    + Config ```options.yaml``` file with processing options, including the Rules API URLs for the 'Source' and 'Target' systems.
+    + Provide the details for the migration you want to perform.
+     + You can provide these details in the ```options.yaml``` file, but you can also provide the details via the command-line.
+     + The fundamental information you need to provide is:
+      + Rules API URL of your ```Source``` system.
+      + Rules API URL of your ```Target``` system.
+      + Specify the ```write_mode```, either 'api' or 'file'.
     + See the [Configuration Details](#configuration-details) section for the details.
-+ Execute the Client using [command-line options](#command-line-options).

 + To confirm everything is ready to go, you can run the following command:

     ```
     $ruby rule_migrator.rb -h
     ```
     If you see a help 'screen' with command-line options, you should be good to go.

 ### Configuration details <a id="configuration-details" class="tall">&nbsp;</a>

 There are two files used to configure the Rule Migrator.
 The ```account.yaml``` contains your Gnip account name, username, and password.
+This configuration file is mandatory.

 The ```options.yaml``` file contains all the application options, including the Rule API URLs of your Source and Target streams, along with logging settings.

-There are also a set of [command-line parameters](#command-line-options) that will override settings from the ```options.yaml``` file.
-See the
+Note that all of these options (except for the app logging details) can be passed in via  [command-line parameters](#command-line-options), and any that are passed in will override any values set in the ```options.yaml``` file.

 #### Account credentials <a id="account-credentials" class="tall">&nbsp;</a>